Sitcom Characters: The Classic Trio Dynamic

 STRIVER/ PROTAGONIST – Roy STRIVER/ FOIL – Jen FOOL – Moss

 Maybe it's both,or it depends on who you identify with.
 But don't get hung up on the model - the creators of these sitcoms were unlikely to have been thinking in exactly these terms.
-But having used this model with many new writers and students I have found it to be a very useful framework to use when creating your own ensemble of sitcom characters.
+But having used this model with many writers I have found it to be a very useful framework to use when creating your own ensemble of sitcom characters.
+And, it can play out beyond your central characters.
+Here is a scene from Atlanta where Donald Glover is stuck between a fool, the guy who was unaware of the real gender of his 'girl'friend, and all the terrifying bosses in the form of the other prisoners: